-An over view on the application for a Rover V8
+An overview on the application for a Rover V8

 Wildcat cylinder heads were originally developed and produced by Ian Richardson in the early 2000’s.
 Ian produced these largely on a low volume bespoke basis and so there are a number of evolutions and versions already existing out there.
 Be careful if buying second hand!
 These were variously described as stage 1, 1X or 2, but this designation had much to do with application rather than performance.
-For example Ian produced a number of special 4 inch bore cylinder blocks, and type stage 2 heads were developed for this application.
+For example, Ian produced a number of special 4-inch bore cylinder blocks, and type stage 2 heads were developed for this application.

 ACR Wildcat cylinder heads are developed for retro fitting to existing Rover V8 engines with 94 MM or bigger cylinders or of course as part of a new build.
 Now produced on new CNC tooling, reliable foundry processes, and with the benefit of the culmination of Ian Richardson’s and ACR’s experience, testing and development.

 The standard valve sizes ACR have chosen are a 1.940” inlet, and 1.600” exhaust, which works especially well on the now common 96 MM cylinder bore format.
-This leaves sufficient material between the valves for durability and best compromise with valve to cylinder wall shrouding.
+This leaves sufficient material between the valves for durability and best compromise with a valve to cylinder wall shrouding.